 Here at The Hotline we’re talking about the most current topics related to domestic violence — and we want to hear what you have to say.
 Join in on the discussions by leaving a comment on a post, responding to someone else’s comment, or sharing the content with your Facebook and Twitter friends.

-For nearly 20 years, the National Domestic Violence Hotline has been the vital link to safety for women, men, children and families affected by domestic violence.
+Since 1996, the National Domestic Violence Hotline has been the vital link to safety for women, men, children and families affected by domestic violence.
 With the help of our dedicated advocates and staff, we respond to calls 24/7, 365 days a year.

 We provide confidential, one-on-one support to each caller and chatter, offering crisis intervention, options for next steps and direct connection to sources for immediate safety.
 Our database holds over 5,000 agencies and resources in communities all across the country.
 Bilingual advocates are on hand to speak with callers, and our Language Line offers translations in 170+ different languages.